XuchenSun/ScientificManagement-logic-induction-and-deduction-/README.md

     Step3 Asynchronous learning.

-   Usually, instructor post learning method one by one, it is good to learn and another method is to learn something instructor does not post.
-This works better on course which main points does not has a lot relevance.
-Asynchronous learning has some detects, which will confuse students who has a deviation in understanding unteaching main points in this course.
+   Usually, instructors post learning method one by one, it is good to learn and another method is to learn something instructor does not post.
+This works better on course which main points do not has a lot relevance.
+Asynchronous learning has some detects, which will confuse students who have some deviation in understanding high reletive main points in this course.